nomad-coe/nomad/docs/setup.md

 ```

 ### Build and run the dev infrastructure with docker.
+There are different modes to work and develop with nomad-xt.
+First, you
+can run everything in docker containers.
+Second, you can only run the 3rd party
+services, like databases and message queues in docker, and run everything else (partially)
+manually.

 First, you need to build an image with all dependencies.
 We separated this so we
-do not need to redownload and bwheel-build rarely changing dependencies all the time.
+do not need to redownload and bwheel-build rarely changing dependencies all the time (and
+multi stage builds and docker caching seems not to be good enough here).
 From the root:
 ```
 docker build -t nomad-requirements -f requirements.Dockerfile .